St Helens Power Flushing

 Your system has hardened sludge flake in very old pipework

-When magnetite hardens into rigid flake pieces, standard power flushing struggles.
-A powder flush or extended chemical soak is more appropriate.
-We assess at no cost before starting.
+When magnetite hardens into flakes, a normal power flush can struggle.
+A powder flush or a longer chemical soak fits better.
+We check this at no cost before we start.

 How Long Does a St Helens Power Flush Take?